joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 of my mind.

 I am also very grateful to have had the opportunity to learn and practice feedback.
-This has been a really hard lesson to put into practice (and is actually also one of the Failures that I will be exploring in a later post).
+This has been a really hard lesson to put into practice (and is actually also one of the failures that I will be exploring in a later post).
 I have seen the fruit of effective feedback and I have seen the negative outcomes when I have shied away from delivering feedback.
 Feedback is core to every relationship, from work to family.
 I am thankful that I have been able to become aware and start practicing